 When a computer system works as it should, employees feel more confident about working.
 However, when multiple devices are used on an unsecured network, it opens up the possibility of insider attacks.
 Moreover, employees tend to become more distracted.
 Studies reveal that employees watch more non-work-related videos when their networks aren’t secured.

-Whitelisting, on the other hand, enables you to tailor make your BYOD policies and ban sites that trigger distractions and cut into your profits.
-Taking whitelisting seriously will give you an edge with respect to overall productivity and employee incentives.
+Whitelisting, on the other hand, enables you to tailor-make your BYOD policies and ban sites that trigger distractions and cut into your profits.
+Taking whitelisting seriously will give you an edge concerning overall productivity and employee incentives.

 Updating Your IP Whitelisted Ranges on Salesforce

 Salesforce also allows you to update your trusted IP ranges when required.
 Here’s the process:

 - Go to Setup in the Sales and Service cloud